NetApp/harvest/docs/ontap-metrics.md

 This document contains details about Harvest metrics and their relevant ONTAP ZAPI and REST API mappings.

-Details about which Harvest metrics each dashboard uses can be generated on demand by running `bin/grafana metrics`.
-See [#1577](https://github.com/NetApp/harvest/issues/1577#issue-1471478260) for details.
+Details about which Harvest metrics each dashboard uses can be generated on demand by running `bin/harvest grafana metrics`.
+See
+[#1577](https://github.com/NetApp/harvest/issues/1577#issue-1471478260) for details.

 ```